Bringing a Health Lens to Multiple Sectors

 Research continues to show that our zip codes may determine more about our health than our genetics.

-Public health officials refer to the conditions in which we are born, grow, live, work, and age as “social determinants of health.”
+Public health officials refer to the conditions in which we are born, grow, live, work, and age as “social determinants of health” (see graphic to the left).
 Characteristics like our housing, education, and water.

 Health organizations are increasingly looking upstream to these social determinants of health to create community wellness, prevent chronic disease, and increase health care effectiveness.